jerydam/HealFi/README.md

 ### What You’ll Need
 1. **A Smartphone**: To use HealFi, you need a phone with a CELO wallet app (like Valora or MetaMask).
-2. **Some cUSD**: This is the digital money HealFi uses.
+2. **Some USDT**: This is the digital money HealFi uses.
 You can get it through the CELO network (ask a friend or exchange some local cash!).
 3. **A Willingness to Save**: Even a little bit goes a long way.

 ### Steps to Join
-1. **Set Up Your Wallet**: Download a CELO wallet app, create an account, and add some cUSD.
+1. **Set Up Your Wallet**: Download a CELO wallet app, create an account, and add some USDT.
 2. **Connect to HealFi**: Open the HealFi app or website (coming soon!) and link your wallet.
-3. **Start Saving**: Send cUSD to your HealFi savings pool—it’s that easy.
+3. **Start Saving**: Send USDT to your HealFi savings pool—it’s that easy.
 4. **Use It**: Save up, request a loan, or visit a partner clinic whenever you’re ready.

 ---